 On Heat Ranges

 Ever wonder why American spark plugs and those made elsewhere are numbered in opposite fashions?
 On Champion, AC and Autolite plugs a larger number indicates a hotter-running plug, while NGK, Denso and Bosch number theirs higher for cold-running plugs.
 Why the difference?
 It has to do with perspective.
-American engineers look at spark plugs one way while European and Asian engineers look at them in a different way.
-The American companies view the plug largely as a heat producer, that is, they focus on the plug's heat *additive* role.
+American engineers view the plug largely as a heat producer, that is, they focus on the plug's heat additiverole.
 Thus a larger number is hotter.
-The other manufacturers on the other hand see the plug as a heat *remover* and focus on the spark plug's role of maintaining a certain amount of heat and getting rid of the rest.
-To them a larger number is a plug that is more of a heat sink than is a smaller number, Both views are valid (obviously), and in the end no single engine designer has the market on the truth, so to speak.
-That is, all that is known about how internal combustion works from the view of the spark plug, is universally known; there are no secrets.
-That said, however, it could be argued that the American perspective that tends to be most concerned with adding heat is not as progressive as the world focus on taking heat away.
+The other manufacturers see the plug as a heat remover and focus on the spark plug's role of maintaining a certain amount of heat and getting rid of the rest.
+To them a larger number is a plug that is more of a heat sink than is a smaller number, Both views are valid, obviously.
+They're just different.

 Folks have more than a little trouble with spark plug maintenance.
 They remove them from the engine and then check spark, putting themselves in danger as this is a prime way to burn your bike down, not to mention your garage and house!
 Cross-threading plugs is another quick route to anguish, not the least because even after you get the plug out, you still have to repair the threaded hole in the cylinder head, and there is no easy way to do that.
 Some people overtighten their spark plugs, again ruining the theads in the engine or making the plugs difficult to remove.
 Proper plug torque is very low, about the same as for a 6mm bolt.
 It may seem odd to go this low, but remember plugs are mostly hollow, and modern plugs in particular are quite thin on their walls.
 Many current model powersports vehicles take tiny 10mm spark plugs whose body's wall thickness is deceptively narrow.
 These plugs have to come back out eventually, of course, and overtightening them will cause them to snap off at the threads because a plug, like any bolt, requires more torque to remove than to install.
 In connection with this, few powersports techs are fans of putting anti-seize compound on spark plugs.
-It's not needed, for one thing (none of the major OEMs recommend it).
-For another, if over-applied the substance can run down the plug's threads and foul those $25 babies!
+None of the major OEMs recommend it.

 Resistor Plugs, Wires, and Related Issues